5jt/dyalog-cookbook/manuscript/03_structure.md

 ## Versions

 In real life you will produce successive versions of your program, each better than the last.
-In an ideal world, all your users will have and use the latest version.
+In an ideal world, all your users will have and use the current version.
 In that ideal world, you have only one version to maintain: the latest.
 In the real world, your users will have and use multiple versions.
 If you charge for upgrading to a newer version, this will surely happen.
-And even in your ideal world, you have to maintain at least two versions: the latest and the next.
+And even in your ideal world, you have to maintain at least two versions: the current and the next.

 What does it mean to maintain a version?
 At the very minimum, you keep the source code for it, so you could recreate its EXE from scratch, exactly as it was distributed.
 There will be things you want to improve, and perhaps bugs you must fix.
 Those will all go into the next version, of course.
 But some you may need to put into the released version and re-issue it to current users as a patch.